More valuable than silver or gold in a real crisis...

 In the meantime, I've decided to sell the Survival Seed Bank™ at a discounted price to our customers who use this website to order.
 Remember... we’ve sold thousands to survival gardeners at $297.00.
 And the actual value of the heirloom seeds is closer to $600.00 if you bought them individually in $5.00 packets.

-But for existing customers … as long as you buy online from this site, I will send you everything for just...
+For as long as we have time … and as long as you buy online from this site, I will send you everything for just...

 That's less than half of what everyone else will have to pay when the Survival Seed Bank™ hits the street.
 I'm making this "extra" discounted offer because our current customers deserve "first dibs" on something this important.